Board of Directors

 Honorary Board Member

 Founding Member Donald R. Johnson, Jr., serves as an Honorary Board member of the Mississippi Centers for Autism & Related Developmental Disabilities.
 As a life-long individual on the Autism Spectrum, specifically Asperger Syndrome, Donald provides invaluable insight into the needs and services it takes to work with individuals on the Autism Spectrum and their families.
 For eleven years Donald served as a volunteer in the Business Office at Biloxi Regional Medical Center and now serves as a Volunteer at Excel by 5 in Biloxi.
-He enjoys his role as a spokesman for the Mississippi Centers for Autism and in sharing his experiences of growing up on the Autism Spectrum.
+He enjoys his role as a spokesman for the Mississippi Centers for Autism and Related Developmental Disabilities in sharing his experiences of growing up on the Autism Spectrum.
+In 2020 Donald was presented Proclamations from the Mayor of Biloxi and Mayor of D’Iberville honoring him for his dedication and compassion in educating the community about life on the Autism Spectrum.

 Capt.
 Shannon Nobles